Listeria: Frequently Asked Questions

 "What is Listeria monocytogenes?"

-It's a harmful bacterium that can be found in refrigerated, ready-to-eat foods (meat, poultry, seafood, and dairy - unpasteurized milk and milk products or foods made with unpasteurized milk), and soil.
-Animals can carry this bacterium without appearing ill, and thus, it can be found in foods made from animals.
+It's a harmful bacterium that can be found in refrigerated, ready-to-eat foods (meat, poultry, seafood, and dairy - unpasteurized milk and milk products or foods made with unpasteurized milk), and produce harvested from soil contaminated with L. monocytogenes.
+Many animals can carry this bacterium without appearing ill, and thus, it can be found in foods made from animals.
 L. monocytogenes is unusual because it can grow at refrigerator temperatures where most other foodborne bacteria do not.
 When eaten, it may cause listeriosis, an illness to which pregnant women and their unborn children are very susceptible.

 "How could I get listeriosis?"